WarwickCIM/ukgeographies/README.md

 [![R-CMD-check](https://github.com/WarwickCIM/ukgeographies/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/WarwickCIM/ukgeographies/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+> \[!WARNING\]
-This is still a WIP.
+> This package is highly experimental and is still a WIP.
+Expect
+> uncomplete features, frequent breaks, lack of documentation and
+> changes in the API.

+> Because UK Geographies are complex enough[^1], working with them
+> should be easy enough.

-The goal of UKgeogRaphies is to retrieve geospatial data from ONS’ Geoportal and make it usable within R.
+The goal of `{UKgeogRaphies}` is to provide an interface to easily retrieve geospatial data from ONS’ Geoportal and make it usable within R.

 So far it provides very limited functionality to download boundaries in the UK and convert them to `sf` objects.

+**Acknowledgement**: this packages is highly inspired (feature wise) by [`{UKgeog}`](https://l-hodge.github.io/ukgeog/), which ceased to work after ONS changed their API and has not been maintained since 2022.

 ## Installation